 Even though any fish can be a source of fish oil, it is usually harvested from fatty fishes such as mackerel, salmon, sardine, herring, and so forth.
 The most important ingredient in fish oil is the Omega-3 fatty acids.
 However, Eicosapentaenoic acid, also known as EPA, and Docosahexaenoic acid, also known as DHA, play a very important part in fish oil.

-When it comes to the benefits of fish oil, there have been numerous health benefits related to fish oil over the last century or so.
-The list of alleged health benefits that come from taking fish oil-based supplements is a pretty long one, and it includes the following: reducing the risk of heart disease, normalizing blood pressure as well as cholesterol levels, helping with anxiety and depression problems, promoting better eyesight, helping with diabetes and weight loss, alleviating arthritis pains, promoting brain activity, helping with skin problems, as well as infertility problems, and even more.
+The alleged health benefits that come from taking fish oil-based supplements is a long one.
+It includes the following: reducing the risk of heart disease, normalizing blood pressure as well as cholesterol levels, helping with anxiety and depression problems, promoting better eyesight, helping with diabetes and weight loss, alleviating arthritis pains, promoting brain activity, helping with skin problems, as well as infertility problems, and even more.

 Can I Give My Dog Fish Oil?
 Answer: Not Necessary